WhatsApp/erlt/analyzer/README.md

 around `thriftrpc_client_channel:channel` show that this feature is
 - Confusing
 - Not supported properly by dialyzer, - which forces people to introduce even more hacks.

+### Range types

+Analysis of WA code base shows:
+- There are ~30 places with range types
+- All of them are used for documentation purposes - there are no operations (addition/subtraction/etc): basically, to check that a given constant falls into a specified range.

+Easy to type.